baguinaga/TypeMatch/README.md

 ## Description

-TypeMatch is a full-stack app that aims to match people based on similat interest and/or personality type.
+TypeMatch is a full-stack app that aims to match people based on similar interests and/or personality type.